specklesystems/speckle-docs/user/archicad.md

 Currently, sending is just supported through selection.

-After launching the connector, either create a new stream or select an existing one.
+After launching the connector, either create a new project or select an existing one.

 Next, select the objects you want to send from within the model viewer.
 Then in the send menu, click "Add selection".

-You can then write a commit message and click send.
+You can then write a message to label the version and click send.
 Once the send is complete, you'll be able to click the popup to view it in the browser.

 ![gif of the launch and send procedure in archicad](./img-archicad/archicad-send-process.gif)